appleinmusic/Lithospermum-Network-Pharmacology/README.md

 **Repository**: https://github.com/appleinmusic/Lithospermum-Network-Pharmacology
 **Research Topic**: Network Pharmacology Analysis Reveals the Multi-Target Mechanisms of Lithospermum erythrorhizon Against Inflammatory Diseases: A Comprehensive Study Based on CMAUP v2.0 and STRING Database Integration
 **Status**: Research manuscript
-**Last Updated**: June 21, 2025
+**Last Updated**: June 23, 2025

-> **🎯 Research Summary**: This computational pipeline investigates how traditional Chinese medicine Lithospermum erythrorhizon (紫草) works against inflammatory diseases through a sophisticated multi-target network involving TP53, PPARG, EGFR, and PTGS2 hub proteins.
-Out of 21 bioactive compounds, 20 (95.2%) showed excellent drug-like properties and passed the ADMET screen.
-Shikonofuran C was excluded due to a predicted LogP value greater than 5.
+> **🎯 Research Summary**: This computational pipeline investigates how traditional Chinese medicine Lithospermum erythrorhizon (紫草) works against inflammatory diseases.
+The study identifies a core network of interacting proteins that are targets of the herb's active compounds.
+Out of 21 initial bioactive compounds, **20 (95.2%)** passed a rigorous ADMET (drug-likeness) screen.
+These 20 compounds were associated with 32 unique human proteins, which, after filtering for high-confidence interactions, formed a core functional network of **28 proteins and 130 interactions**.
+This network's key hubs (like EGFR and PTGS2) and enriched pathways reveal a deep connection to the inflammation-metabolism axis.

 ---